Newly Featured Electric Grills

 The CEG-980 weighs a paltry 16 pounds, so almost anyone can move this grill around with ease.
 You can purchase as the table top model or with the telescoping stand (which is very sturdy).
 There’s absolutely no reason you couldn’t throw this grill in the trunk of your car and take it to the beach, camping or a park as long as you have access to a 120v power supply.

-This is a great little portable electric bbq that is perfect for small patios and balconies.
+This is a great little portable electric bbq that is perfect for small patios, camping and balconies.

 - 1500 watt / 5120 BTU’s